Wisdom of Crowds

 Nothing attracts a crowd, like a crowd.
 Several years in the making, RapidMiner’s Wisdom of Crowds has grown from a powerful idea embraced by an enthusiastic open source community to highly differentiating recommendations engine on a commercial scale.
 Our early innovation in this arena is now being echoed by other industry thought leaders, with a special shout out to GoodData, who just introduced Insights As A Service, a Wisdom of Crowds-like capability now a part of their BI platform.
 Stay tuned this year as our Wisdom of Crowds recommendation engine continues to expand its intelligence quotient, helping business analysts with easier and faster guidance on building powerful advanced analytics.

 On a final note, I find RapidMiner’s Wisdom of Crowds features particularly thrilling as it uses our own analytics and machine learning to help our RapidMiner community to come up with analytics for their very own domains.
-How does that work?
-I recommend you hear it for yourself from our CEO, Ingo Mierswa, in this latest installment of Five Minutes with Ingo.
+Check out our latest installment of Five Minutes with Ingo to see how!